davepinch/pinchy.cc/collections/_reality-checks/am-i-dreaming.md

   - Write down your dreams
   - _quotes/all-that-we-see-or-seem-is-but-a-dream-within-a-dream.md
 tags:
-  - Reality Check
+  - reality check
-  - Lucid Dreaming
+  - lucid dreaming
-  - A new day
+  - a new day
 ---